All you need to know

 Please ensure that the following materials are at the workplace before beginning the test.
 During the test you are not allowed to remove materials (e.g. paper, food) from the workplace or add new materials.
 No materials other than those allowed are allowed at your workstation.

-- Valid official photo identification (e. g. passport, ID card) which you must present during the identity check (no student ID, club membership cards, etc.) – if you do not present a valid official photo identification, you may be excluded from the test.
-This could also happen subsequent to the test.
+- Valid original official photo identification (e.g. passport, ID card) which you must present during the identity check (no student ID, club membership cards, bank cards, copies/scans of IDs, etc.) – if you do not present a valid official photo identification, you may be excluded from the test.
+This could also happen subsequently to the test.

 - Note paper: Have about 10 sheets of blank DIN A4 paper ready for notes.
 This amount is sufficient for notes.